 A Director is "independent" if he or she is not a member of the issuer's management or if he or she (or a family member) has not been a member of the issuer's management for the past three (3) years, and the Board determines that he or she has no direct or indirect material relationship with the issuer.
-The Board has determined that Tom E.S.
+The Board has determined that Michael Atkin, Tom E.S.
 Wright and Pierre Laurin are "independent".
-There are five "non-independent" directors, namely Steve Saviuk, Chairman of the Corporation, Dr. Brent Norton, who was President and Chief Executive Officer of the Corporation until June 2019, Mr. Claude LeDuc, the current President and Chief Executive Officer of the Corporation, Michael Buschmann, Chief Scientific Officer and Caroline Hoemann.
+There are five "non-independent" directors, namely Steve Saviuk, Claude LeDuc, Dr. Brent Norton, Michael Buschmann, and Caroline Hoemann.

-The Board has the right and may meet in the absence of the CEO, if a conflict of interest arises or where otherwise appropriate.
+The Board has the right and may meet in the absence of the CEO if a conflict of interest arises or where otherwise appropriate.